alex028502/advent2021/readme.md

 into a C program, and then looking to see if `gcc` optimised out any of the arguments.. but I didn't crack it.

+### source control

+Also, if you are a potential employer, and want to asses my organizational skills, you might not be too impressed by the code itself, but if you look at the git history with `gitk`, that is where I think I really shine organization-wise.
+Every commit on the left hand track passes the tests, and the commits on the right hand track are ones that went into master for one reason or another, but have failed the tests, so have been grouped or replaced by an alternative history.
+There are no proper merges with a 3-way diff, mainly because I can't figure out three way diffs.
+I only use merges to group commits together, or to rewrite history without force pushing, so that every commit in CI is visible in the repository.

 ### testing

 The tests are written in python, but they only test the end result using the